Frequently Asked Questions

 If I revise my script after submitting it, may I replace the original version with the new one?

-No, we are unable to swap in revisions or updated files, as noted in the Official Rules.
-But you are welcome to submit an updated draft as a new entry.
+No, we are unable to substitute revised or updated drafts, as noted in the Official Rules.
+But you are welcome to submit a revised or updated draft as a new entry.

 What is the page-count requirement?

-Feature-length film scripts must be between 70 and 140 pages.
-One-hour television pilot scripts must be no longer than 70 pages.
-Half-hour television pilot scripts must be no longer than 40 pages.
+Feature-film scripts must be between 70 and 140 pages.
+One-hour television/streaming pilot scripts must be no longer than 70 pages.
+Half-hour television/streaming pilot scripts must be no longer than 40 pages.

 What if my script is a few pages longer than the limit?